NewArkStudios/NewArkStudios-Website/ReadMe.md

 Updates to .env file needed for mail server example - note this is mailtrap server, we need to update to legitimate email in future

+Note* Bluehost email address at the moment not set up to receive items

 #### PHP 7.0 issues
 https://stackoverflow.com/questions/45132635/php-warning-php-startup-unable-to-load-dynamic-library
 ```